 Hydra offers innovative photo capture technology, and lets you take beautiful pictures even in the most difficult lighting conditions, which makes it a great companion to iOS Camera app.

 Hydra captures more light by merging up to 60 frames to make a single high-quality picture (less noise, more highlights/shadows) on iPhone and iPad.
-Hydra also goes beyond the 8-megapixel sensor limit, with up to 32-megapixel high-resolution images.
+Hydra also goes beyond the 8- or 12-megapixel sensor limit, with up to 32-megapixel high-resolution images.
 It uses the latest evolutions of iPhone and iPad camera hardware, as well as the latest camera APIs and GPU rendering technologies.

 • Hydra's High Dynamic Range (HDR) mode is based on an alternate method that captures up to 20 images and that is made to handle even the most difficult lighting conditions.